 - Weight Loss

-Cats have symptoms that vary dramatically from negligible to the extreme, and the first signs are often the indication of a significant medical problem.
+Cats have symptoms that vary dramatically from negligible to the extreme, and the first signs often indicate a significant medical problem.

 When symptoms do present themselves, they can include one or more of the following signs: